nidheimr/lux/README.md

 ## Overview

-Lux is a simple library that does the following:
+Lux is a simple windowing and rendering library.
-- allows the creation and management of a win32 window
-- creates and manages a 3.3 core opengl context
-- manually loads all opengl functions from 1.0 to 3.3

 It was written for educational purposes and is likely not very efficient.

 ## Building

 This project uses CMake.
+The only supported platforms for this project are Windows, and Linux (Wayland).

-Assuming you have CMake installed and some form of windows C compiler (such as MSVC), you can run the following commands inside the project directory:
+Assuming you have CMake and a C compiler, you can run the following commands inside the project directory:
 1. `cmake -S . -B build`
 2. `cmake --build build`

 The library will be placed inside `./bin/`.

+If you want to build the test executable, append `-D BUILD_TEST_EXECUTABLE=1` to the first CMake command.